artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 ## Partner-Facing

 The vast customer-facing business is powered by a Content Management System (CMS) for gallery and institutional partners.
-This CMS lets them upload and manager gallery shows, fair booths, create artists, and edit artwork metadata.
+This CMS lets them upload and manage gallery shows, fair booths, create artists, and edit artwork metadata.
 All CMS components talk to our core API.
 We also have a number of CMS-like internal applications to manage partners, auctions, art genomes, configuring fairs or performing recurrent billing (we use Stripe for storing and charging credit cards and ACH) with invoicing.

 CMS applications are based on stable, mature technologies like [Rails](http://rubyonrails.org), [Bootstrap](http://getbootstrap.com), [Turbolinks](https://github.com/turbolinks/turbolinks) and [CoffeeScript](http://coffeescript.org), and gradually adopts modern client-side technologies like [React](https://facebook.github.io/react) and [Browserify](http://browserify.org).
 They share a lot of common infrastructure.